 Full of ideas on how to innovate and solve world problems: designers and organizations come up with the most promising ideas to change the world and lives of people.
 But, how do we know if value is created or if opportunities are wasted?
 Continue reading “Measuring Social Impact: Truly Creating Value or Fooling Yourself?”

 UK creative industries were worth £84.1 billion to the UK economy in 2016 (gov.uk, 2016) with job growth in the sector at 2.6%, higher than the rate for the economy overall (at 1.6%), making it the fastest growing industry (Gov.uk, 2015).

 What Is Artificial Intelligence?
 Is it the suggestive ability of your smart home device, the personal assistance of Apple’s Siri, or the revolutionary self-driving vehicles by Tesla?
 The answer is all of the above.
 Continue reading “How Will Artificial Intelligence Impact Our Future?”

 If we assume that Moore’s law, the exponential increase of technological advancements, is correct then regulatory bodies who control what is available to consumers across all sectors have very little chance of keeping up.
-Signs that they are falling behind are already popping up throughout the media making this an ideal time to reflect on some of these events.
-Are changes necessary if regulation is to have any place in the future we are creating?
 Continue reading “The Future Vs. Regulation”

 14/06/18 – 17/06/18